Soojin-Lee0819/Computational-Artwork/March23/README.md

 3) Start Game: Once you are confident that you have learnt what color button corresponds to what color light, press all three button simultaneously to start the game.
 Green LED Light will blink to indicate that the game is starting.

-4) Playing Game: See the light pattern and press the corresponding button that will light up the same pattern.
+4) Play Game: See the light pattern and press the corresponding button that will light up the same pattern.
 If you press the correct button, green light will blink and proceed to next level.

 5) Win the Game: Complete all five levels, then you win the game! (all the lights on the board will blink 3 times to congratulate you and restart the game)